userfrosting/learn/pages/12.database/04.seeding/docs.md

 ### Error handling

-When dealing with errors, exceptions should be thrown.
-Exception will be catch by the seed command and displayed as an error.
+When an error is encountered and the code execution needs to be stopped, an exception should be thrown.
+Exceptions will be catch by the seed command and displayed as an error in the CLI.
 For example, to display an error when the `bar` group already exist :

 ```php
 public function run()